 At the time the LTIP performance-based goal is set, it is substantially uncertain that the goal will be achieved.
 As the Company continues to grow, we continue to tie the performance goals to the Company's earnings per share at growth rates that we believe exceed market growth for the markets in which we operate and reflect economic conditions.
-Historically, the Compensation Committee set the target and maximum payout for time-based and performance-based restricted stock/unit awards at 100% and 200%, respectively.
-Beginning with awards of performance-based restricted stock/units granted in 2017, the maximum payout performance-based restricted stock/units awards was reduced to 150%.
-Additionally, the awards of performance-based restricted stock/units granted to Mr. Bergman under his May 2016 Grant have a maximum payout of 150%.
-The maximum payout for time-based restricted stock/unit awards remains at 100%.
+The Compensation Committee set the target and maximum payout for performance-based restricted stock/unit awards at 100% and 200%, respectively.
+(With respect to the 2017 LTIP, the Compensation Committee reduced the maximum payout to 150%.)

-In December 2016, the Compensation Committee undertook a review of the performance metrics used in our performance-based LTIP awards.
+In November and December 2015, the Compensation Committee undertook a review of the performance metrics used in our performance-based LTIP awards.
 As part of this review, the Compensation Committee considered a number of factors including (i) market data for companies with revenues between \$8 billion and \$15 billion and peer group companies practices and (ii) the advantages and disadvantages of potential performance metrics evaluated against the performance objectives of the LTIP.
 Following consideration of these factors, the Compensation Committee concluded that it was in the best interest of the Company and its stockholders to continue to use three-year cumulative earnings per share as the metric for the LTIP because such metric (i) is reflective of the key metric that the Board of Directors uses to assess the Company's performance, (ii) clearly summarizes the earnings generated for stockholders and focuses on return to the stockholders, (iii) is sufficiently different from our short-term incentive plan (i.e., PIP) metric because our long-term equity plan metric is a three-year cumulative earnings per share goal as opposed to a one-year goal and (iv) is a metric used by a significant number of our peer group companies as the performance factor for their respective long-term equity plans.

-Additionally, pursuant to the 2017 LTIP, the Compensation Committee is required to adjust the EPS performance goal for the following factors (which factors have been pre-established by the Compensation Committee):
+Additionally, pursuant to the 2016 LTIP, the Compensation Committee is required to adjust the EPS performance goal for the following factors (which factors have been pre-established by the Compensation Committee):

-- acquisitions and new business ventures (based on the approved model) not initially considered when developing the target including: - Ø the effect of accretion or dilution relating to unbudgeted acquisitions (or dispositions), but only for the first 12 months following the transaction (or shorter time period, if applicable); - Ø any gain, loss or expense related to the disposal of a business or discontinued operations that was not previously considered when developing the target; - Ø unbudgeted acquisition and professional fees and expenses related to closed acquisitions or dispositions incurred in the year of the acquisition or disposition, but only for that year; and - Ø unbudgeted acquisition and professional fees and expenses relating to individual unclosed acquisitions or dispositions, where such fees and expenses exceed \$300,000, in which case the effect of all such fees and expenses (from the first dollar) incurred in the year of the acquisition or disposition shall be excluded, but only for that year; - · capital transactions (including capital stock repurchases); - other differences in budgeted average outstanding shares other than those resulting from capital transactions referred to above; - restructuring costs incurred related to publicly announced restructuring plans and separately identified in the Company's periodic filings, to the extent the adjustment was not already contemplated in the target; - the financial impact, either positive or negative, of the changes in foreign exchange rates from the rates used in setting the three year performance goal;
+- acquisitions and new business ventures (based on the approved model) not initially considered when developing the target including: - Ø the effect of accretion or dilution relating to unbudgeted acquisitions (or dispositions), but only for the first 12 months following the transaction (or shorter time period, if applicable); - Ø any gain, loss or expense related to the disposal of a business or discontinued operations; - Ø unbudgeted acquisition and professional fees and expenses related to closed acquisitions or dispositions incurred in the year of the acquisition or disposition, but only for that year; and - Ø unbudgeted acquisition and professional fees and expenses relating to individual unclosed acquisitions or dispositions, where such fees and expenses exceed \$300,000, in which case the effect of all such fees and expenses (from the first dollar) incurred in the year of the acquisition or disposition shall be excluded, but only for that year; - certain capital transactions (including capital stock repurchases); - other differences in budgeted average outstanding shares other than those resulting from capital transactions referred to above; - restructuring costs incurred related to publicly announced restructuring plans and separately identified in the Company's periodic filings, to the extent the adjustment was not already contemplated in the goal; - the financial impact, either positive or negative, of the changes in foreign exchange rates from the rates used in setting the three year performance goal; and - changes in accounting principles or in applicable laws or regulations.